 Why might this be relevant?

-The project partially answers the question by focusing on the design of prison environments to improve rehabilitation outcomes, but does not specifically address isolating the impact of multiple interventions or routing individuals onto appropriate programs.
+The project focuses on designing tools for healthy prison environments to improve rehabilitation outcomes, aligning with the goal of isolating the impact of interventions and routing individuals onto appropriate programs.

 COVID-19 is a particular challenge within the prison setting given the vulnerable nature of the population (in terms of emotional dysregulation, mental health difficulties, rates of suicide, self harm and violence); the ...